Cabinet reshuffle: 4 backbenchers promoted, lawyer Edwin Tong to be Senior Minister of State for Law and Health

-SINGAPORE - An elite lawyer, a business consultant, a non-profit director and a doctor will move from the backbench to become office-holders.
+SINGAPORE - A top lawyer, a business consultant, a non-profit director and a doctor will move from the backbench to become office-holders.

 Marine Parade GRC MP Edwin Tong, who joined politics in 2011, will become Senior Minister of State for Law and Health from July 1.